Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 Symptoms:

-• Photophobia - hypersensitivity to bright light.
+• Photophobia - increased sensitivity to the bright light.

 • Purulent discharge, which usually accumulates in the corners of the eye, on the eyelashes.

-• Redness of the conjunctiva, its increased bleeding.
+• Redness of the conjunctiva, increased bleeding.

 3. Gonorrhea of other organs and systems